Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_app/tasty_bytes_zero_to_app.md

 </ResponsiveContainer>
 ```

+At this point, if you save your changes and check the web browser it should display the ***Sales for the Top 10 Countries***.
+Make Sure your development Web Server is still running.

 Now uet us add a Bar Chart for the ***Sales for the Top 10 Trucks***.
 The Backend API end point is `/franchise/:franchise/trucks`, optionally specifying the Start and End dates.

 Let us fetch Data from Backend for Sales by Top10 Trucks.
 In this method, since we are fetching Top Trucks, we will add a little bit of complexity to store unique list of Trucks.
-Update the stubbed method in ***pages/Home.js*** add a variable to hold the data returned by the backend as Step1.
+Update the stubbed method in ***pages/Home.js*** add a variable to hold the data returned by the backend as *6.3.5*.

 ```js
 let [top10Trucks, setTop10Trucks] = useState([]); //used to hold Sales of the Top 10 Trucks let [trucks, setTrucks] = useState([]); // used to hold unique Trucks brands.
 ```

-add the following code as Step2.
+add the following code to ***pages/Home.js*** as *6.3.6*.
 ```js
 function fetchTop10Trucks() {
     const requestOptions = {